 Detailed descriptions of science facilities and equipment are available from the admission office or the relevant academic department.
 The web address for Reed’s academic departments is www.reed.edu/academics.

 Sports Center - Athletics, Fitness, and Outdoor Facilities

-Other facilities include outdoor tennis and basketball courts, a trail for jogging and walking, and fields for soccer, rugby, ultimate Frisbee, and softball.
+Other facilities include outdoor tennis and basketball courts, a hiking path around Reed Lake, a trail for jogging and walking, and fields for soccer, rugby, ultimate Frisbee, and softball.
 Additionally, the college owns a ski cabin on Mt.
 Hood and vans for transporting students.
-There is an outdoor backpack co-op where students can check out outdoor recreation equipment for their use.

 Studio Art Facilities